How To Test Drive Cars

 Now that you are in the car, what do you actually look for?
 This is the problem I have run into many times when my mother goes to test drive a car.
 She gets in, opens all of the compartments, makes sure there is a mirror on both sun visors, drives it around the block, and ends up back at the dealer not really learning much about how the car is actually useful to her.

 When test driving a car that you are seriously considering buying, take your time with the vehicle.
-On average, Americans spend 18 days a year in their cars.
-It’s important to take your time when buying a car.
+On average, Americans spend around 432 hours a year in their cars.
+It’s important to take your time when picking out your wheels.
 What I like to do is take the car on some of your familiar roads.
 If you can, take it to your house and back.
-Clearly, keep the time within reasonable limits, but having the car for an extended period of time on your test drive and really getting the feel of the car is important.
+Clearly, keep the time within reasonable limits, but having the car for an extended period of time on your test drive and really getting the feel of the vehicle is important.
 If you still aren’t sure, some dealers will allow for extended test drives or overnight drives, but this is clearly a more intensive process.

 Also, use the car for things that you actually use the car for.
 Have kids?
 Toss the stroller in the trunk and install the car seats (some cars are far more challenging than others to put in car seats).
 Let’s say you play hockey, make sure that giant bag fits in the trunk.
 If you have a particular road you really like driving, or really don’t like driving, take the car down there.
 Make sure your new car makes your life easier.
 Not more challenging.